Neural networks and standard cosmography with newly calibrated high redshift GRB observations: Summary and Conclusions

 The work presented here represents a powerful, new NN methodology for combining and calibrating SNeIa and GRB datasets, but also emphasises the requirement of more \textit{real} data at higher redshifts that can help the NN to identify the physics trends underlying the cosmographic relations traced out by these datasets.
 With such additional calibration data, we believe that this new NN approach can successfully calibrate GRB distance information over an extended redshift range, up to $z=10$, and thus can help to compare the cosmography inferred from supernovae observations with the cosmography inferred at higher redshift.

 \acknowledgments

-CE-R acknowledges the \textit{Royal Astronomical Society} as FRAS 10147.
-CE-R, MACQ and CDZM are supported by DGAPA-PAPIIT-UNAM Project IA100220.
+CE-R acknowledges the \textit{Royal Astronomical Society} as FRAS 10147 and supported by DGAPA-PAPIIT-UNAM Project TA100122.
+CDZM was supported by DGAPA-PAPIIT-UNAM Project IA100220.
 M. H. is supported by the Science and Technology Facilities Council (Ref.
 ST/L000946/1).
-This article is also based upon work from COST action CA18108, supported by COST (European Cooperation in Science and Technology).
+The Authors thank the anonymous Referee for the constructive critics on this paper.